DesiQuintans/librarian/README.md

 You can install _librarian_ from CRAN or from GitHub.
 The GitHub version is under constant development, but it has more features and it is stable for use (it's the one I personally use, after all).

-_Features that are currently **MISSING** from the CRAN release:_ None, we're up to date!
-The last CRAN release was v1.6.0 on 2019-02-22.
+_Major features that are currently **MISSING** from the CRAN release:_ No new features are missing, but some speed improvements and bug fixes are.

 ``` r
 # From CRAN: